Bailin Temple (Beijing): Modern era

 The phenomenon of decadence aggravated after the Communist takeover of Beijing in 1949.
-In August 1966, the temples were attacked by Red Guards, who evacuated the lamas from the area and reorganised the buildings, including dormitories, stables, warehouses and shrines outside the main temples, assigning them to danwei.
-After this period several brick structures were built inside Bailin Temple's walls and the screenwall was linked to the main walls to create a closed courtyard; the Drum and Bell Towers were torn down, and the stone lions, the Buddhist statues and two stone tablets displaying the rules to observe inside the temple disappeared.
+In August 1966, the temples were attacked by the Red Guards, who evacuated the lamas from the area and reorganised the buildings, including dormitories, stables, warehouses, and shrines outside the main temples, assigning them to Danwei.
+After this period, several brick structures were built inside Bailin Temple's walls, and the screenwall was linked to the main walls to create a closed courtyard.
+The Drum and Bell Towers were torn down, and the stone lions, the Buddhist statues, and two stone tablets displaying the rules to observe inside the temple disappeared.
 After the Tangshan earthquake (1976), the flow of refugees dramatically increased density in and around the temple.

-In 1988 Bailin Temple was designated by the government to host the Cadre Academy of the Ministry of Culture/Central Academy of Cultural Administration (文化部干部学院) and the Beijing Historical Site Preservation Bureau, in addition to other private and public companies’ offices.
-In 1992 the government funded a renovation of the temple, which restored the original building but did not touch the new ones.
-Since 2007, the Beijing Cultural Heritage Protection Centre (CHP) also established its headquarters in one of the buildings.
-In Autumn of the same year, a public mill (a stone slab used by the community in ancient times to grind cereals) in front of the temple has been destroyed, as the road was levelled for easier traffic.
+In 1988, Bailin Temple was designated by the government to host the Cadre Academy of the Ministry of Culture/Central Academy of Cultural Administration (文化部干部学院) and the Beijing Historical Site Preservation Bureau, in addition to other private and public companies’ offices.
+In 1992, the government funded a renovation of the temple, which restored the original building but did not touch the new ones.
+Since 2007, the Beijing Cultural Heritage Protection Centre (CHP) has also established its headquarters in one of the buildings.
+In the autumn of the same year, a public mill (a stone slab used by the community in ancient times to grind cereals) in front of the temple was destroyed, as the road was leveled for easier traffic.